Code-Institute-Submissions/LeeWebb360-skillz.co.uk-milestone-3-project/READMESkillzs.md

 - Making a full-stack site that allows users to manage a common dataset about a particular domain.
 - Making a full-stack site that uses HTML, CSS, JavaScript, Python+Flask and MongoDB.
 - To design and build a candidate searchable database for businesses to identify potential new Employees for their open positions.
-- To utilize python, flask, mongodb, heroku, and other appropriate development technology.
 - To make a visually pleasing experience for both candidates and businesses.
 - Includes easy to use registry and profile page to hold the correct amount of information so the search criteria is accurate.